 Host Is Offline/Service Isn’t Running

-It might seem painfully obvious, but you should first check that the server that you’re trying to connect to is even online.
+It may seem painfully obvious, but you should first check that the server that you’re trying to connect to is even online.
 It might have been taken down for maintenance or be experiencing issues.

 The service itself might not have been started.
 If it’s your server, you can check to see if the service has been started and is running properly.
 To do that with Systemd, run the following command.

-sudo systemctl status servicename
+sudo systemctl status SERVICENAME

 You may be trying to connect on the incorrect port.
 Many system administrators choose to run commonly targeted services like SSH on different ports to help thwart would-be attackers.